LucasLBrandao/LucasLBrandao/README.md

 - 👋 Hi, I’m @LucasLBrandao
 - 👀 I’m interested in Data Analysis and Data Science
-- 🌱 I’m currently learning R and Power BI
+- 🌱 I’m currently working with R, Python and SQL
 - 📫 How to reach me: lucasbrandao070@gmail.com

 <!---